Peter Webber (Chair)

 Wendy is a graphic design graduate of Duncan of Jordanstone College of Art.
-An early career with some of Scotland’s leading agencies inspired her to set up her own business, The Malting House Design Studio, in 2003.
-The studio offers a professional graphic design and marketing service to a wide range of businesses, charities and organisations including National Trust for Scotland, Whitehead Railway museum and the Argyll and Sutherland Highlanders Regimental Museum.
+An early career with some of Scotland’s leading agencies inspired her to set up her own business, The Malting House, in 2003.
 Wendy is a Fellow of the RSA, a Burgess of the City of Dundee and Past president of the Association of Scottish Businesswomen.
 She is also a member of the Museums Association and the Rotary Club of Dundee.
 Wendy has been a Trustee of the Museum of Transport since 2018.

 Ian Manson (Secretary)

-Ian was born in Edinburgh and graduated from the University of Dundee with a law degree.
+Ian was born in Edinburgh and graduated in Law from the University of Dundee.
 He then worked as a solicitor in the energy industry becoming Legal Director of SSE for 15 years before retiring in 2015.
 He is a member of the 749 Club which owns four vintage buses.
 These are stored at Dundee Museum of Transport and are regularly on display at local events and shows.
 He joined Dundee Museum of Transport as a Trustee in 2017 and took on the role of Secretary in 2018.

 Derek Simpson (Acting Treasurer)

-In October 2017, Derek took voluntary redundancy from TSB Bank where he had held the position of Senior Network Risk Manager, responsible for risk management in the Scottish Branch Network for the previous 16 years.
+Derek had a long career in banking risk management in.
 After 40 years Derek felt it was time for a change to pursue other interests and immediately became a trustee and initially the treasurer of Dundee Museum of Transport.
-At the start of 2019 he gave up the treasurer role to concentrate on writing a book on the history of Dundee’s buses after the trams disappeared which was published in 2020 to critical acclaim.
-This whetted Derek’s appetite and the follow up book is currently being written.
+At the start of 2019 he gave up the treasurer role to concentrate on writing a book on the history of Dundee’s buses which was published in 2020.
+A follow up edition was published in 2021.
 That said, he prefers to think of himself as a transport historian (DC Thomson have called him that so it must be ok!) rather than a bus enthusiast or spotter as he have neither an anorak or a note book.

-Being adaptable at the museum is a key skill and whilst at present Derek looks after the finances he also has responsibility for visitor services and volunteers.
+Derek looks after the museum finances but he also has responsibility for visitor services and volunteers.
 Derek feels that his visitor services role is critical to ensuring that visitors to the museum get a 5-Star experience.

 A proud Dundonian, married to Heather for 36 years, Derek has one grown up daughter, two grandchildren and two Yorkshire Terriers that all keep him very busy.